jithab/test4/_posts/abi/2024-01-17-A-vegetable-cart-and-my-good-heart.md

 <div class="abi">
 I was walking to a restaurant to have breakfast along a busy road in the early morning.

 A person was pushing his cart in the middle of the road.
 Vehicles were rushing on both sides of him.
 A tarpaulin sheet, covering the cart, was stuck in one of the wheels of the cart, so the cart was barely moving.
-He was trying to untangle the sheet by pulling the sheet and pushing the cart at the same time.
+He was trying to untangle the sheet by pulling the sheet and pushing the cart simultaneously.

 It was clear he needed a helping hand to resolve it.
 I Jumped into the traffic and reached near to him.
 He was a young man, wearing jeans and a T-shirt.
 He had not washed his face - sleepy and tired.